linked-db/linked-ql/site/engineering/realtime-engine.md

 ### Introduction

 A fundamental inefficiency in reactive data systems is duplication of work across overlapping subscriptions.
 Traditional realtime architectures fulfill each subscription in isolation — maintaining its own feed, evaluating its own filters, and reconstructing the same result sets as its peers.
 The model is conceptually simple but operationally costly.
-Even a small variation in a subscription — such as an added predicate or ordering clause — can trigger an entirely new reactive process.
+Even a small variation in a subscription — such as an added predicate or ordering clause — becomes a full-fledged change stream.

-This becomes an especially critical concern for LinkedQL's design goals: to solve reactivity in SQL at the SQL level — Postgres, MySQL/MariaDB — rather than *just* at the client/local level (as with, e.g., PGLite).
-The server-first realm presents compute, latency and network costs challenges because the system will often need to re-issue subscribed queries in response to upstream DB changes.
-The cost of the traditional approach grows quickly as may be seen in two ways.
+For LinkedQL's design goals: to enable reactivity over any database model — mainstream Postgres, MySQL/MariaDB, as well as client-side/local variants – cost is a critical consideration.
+Particulrly, the server realm presents compute, latency and network constraints that must be properly managed, given a system where *certain* subscriptions must be re-issued in response to upstream DB changes.
+Following the tradition subscription model over mainstream databases would quickly lead to high load and congestion as can be seen in two ways.

 #### Linear Fan-Out (The Common Case)